lucasmarchd01/tec-data-ingestion-service/README.md

 - **Missing Data**: Logs when no data is available for specific dates/cycles
 - **File System Issues**: Creates directories and handles permissions

-## Development Notes

-This is Phase 1 of the project focusing solely on CSV downloading.
-Future phases will include:
-- Database schema design (PostgreSQL)
-- Data validation and parsing
-- Database insertion
-- More sophisticated scheduling
-- Data quality monitoring

 ## Requirements